 Plan Adoption: The governing bodies of each RWMG agency are responsible for the development and adoption of the IRWM Plan.
-The Water Authority Board of Directors, City of San Diego City Council, and County of San Diego Board of Supervisors are scheduled to adopt this 2019 IRWM Plan in May 2018 (Phase 1) and in September 2019 (Phase 2).
+The Water Authority Board of Directors, City of San Diego City Council, and County of San Diego Board of Supervisors are scheduled to adopt this 2019 IRWM Plan in Summer and Fall 2019.
 Additionally, each project proponent named in an IRWM grant application must also adopt the IRWM Plan.
 Proof of adoption is provided to DWR, upon request, via resolutions of adoption with signatory blocks for each governing body adopting the IRWM Plan.